S.1 - Strengthening America's Security in the Middle East Act of 2019116th Congress (2019-2020) |

 Caesar Syria Civilian Protection Act of 2019

 The bill directs the Department of the Treasury to determine whether the Central Bank of Syria is a primary money-laundering concern and, if so, impose special measures on transactions involving the bank.
-The bill also imposes sanctions on individuals providing support for the Syrian government.
+The bill also imposes sanctions on foreign individuals providing support for the Syrian government, or the military forces or contractors acting on behalf of Syria, Russia, or Iran.

 Combating BDS Act of 2019